The Transport Finance Law Review: Belgium

 If the title originates from Switzerland, Norway or Iceland, then the enforcement thereof will be governed by the Convention on Jurisdiction and the Enforcement of Judgments in Civil and Commercial Matters, signed in Lugano on 30 October 2007.
 Its effects are materially the same as the (old) Brussels I Regulation of 2000.

-If the judgment was rendered by a court of the UK (see also 'Brexit' hereunder), Singapore, Mexico or Montenegro, then the enforceability of the judgments shall be governed by the 2005 Convention on Choice of Court Agreements of The Hague (Hague Convention)30 if within the scope thereof (exclusive jurisdiction clause), which provides for a swift exequatur without review on the merits, and provides for a restriction of grounds for refusal of enforceability.
+If the judgment was rendered by a court of the United Kingdom (see also 'Brexit' hereunder), Singapore, Mexico or Montenegro, then the enforceability of the judgments shall be governed by the 2005 Convention on Choice of Court Agreements of The Hague (Hague Convention)30 if within the scope thereof (exclusive jurisdiction clause), which provides for a swift exequatur without review on the merits, and provides for a restriction of grounds for refusal of enforceability.

-Following the withdrawal as a Member State of the European Union by the United Kingdom on 1 January 2021, the European Regulation 1215/2012 of 12 December 2012 on jurisdiction and the recognition of judgments in civil and commercial matters (Regulation 1215/2012) no longer governs the recognition and enforcement of judgments of the courts of England, Wales, Scotland and Northern Ireland in Belgium.
+Following the withdrawal as a Member State of the European Union by the United Kingdom (Brexit)31 on 1 January 2021, the European Regulation 1215/2012 of 12 December 2012 on jurisdiction and the recognition of judgments in civil and commercial matters (Regulation 1215/2012) no longer governs the recognition and enforcement of judgments of the courts of England, Wales, Scotland and Northern Ireland in Belgium.

 Belgian courts will therefore apply the 2005 Hague Convention to judgments of UK courts if within the scope of the Convention (exclusive jurisdiction clause).

-It is a disputed point of law whether the 1934 Bilateral Convention for the Reciprocal Enforcement of Judgements between Belgium and the UK has revived following the withdrawal by the United Kingdom from the European Union during this period, or for the recognition of any judgments not falling under the scope of the Hague Convention.
+It is a disputed point of law whether the 1934 Bilateral Convention for the Reciprocal Enforcement of Judgements between Belgium and the United Kingdom has revived following the withdrawal by the United Kingdom from the European Union during this period, or for the recognition of any judgments not falling under the scope of the Hague Convention.

 The recognition and enforcement of any judgment from any competent court in England and Wales that do not fall under the Hague Convention will otherwise be subject to Articles 22 to 25 of the Belgian Code of Private International Law, set out hereunder.